Middlesex county cricket team (pre-1864): 1731 controversy

-There was a much-publicised controversial incident on Monday, 23 August 1731, when a Middlesex team led by Thomas Chambers played against the Duke of Richmond's XI, effectively a Sussex county team, in a match on Richmond Green.
+There was a much-publicised controversial incident on Monday, 23 August 1731, when Middlesex—also known as Thomas Chambers' XI on this occasion, as they were led by Thomas Chambers—played against the 2nd Duke of Richmond's XI, effectively the Sussex county team, in a match on Richmond Green.
 It was the return to a match in Chichester a week earlier.
 In both matches, the stake was 200 guineas.
 Middlesex won the first match.
-According to John Major, their patron Chambers was a probable forebear of Lord Frederick Beauclerk.
+Chambers was a great-grandfather of Lord Frederick Beauclerk.

 The second match is notable in one sense as the earliest of which the team scores are known: Richmond's XI 79, Middlesex 119; Richmond's XI 72, and Middlesex 23–5 (approximate).
 It was agreed beforehand that the match would end promptly at seven o'clock in the evening, and Richmond enforced this agreement even though the match had not started on time because he himself arrived late.
-The result was therefore a draw – the earliest known use of this term for a result.
+The result was therefore a draw—the earliest known use of this term for a result.

 The state of play at seven o'clock was that Middlesex needed only "about 8 to 10 notches" with either four or five wickets standing.
 Gambling was rife in eighteenth century cricket and, a large crowd in attendance, a lot of money was riding on a Middlesex win.
 There was uproar about the prompt finish making no allowance for the delayed start.
 When Richmond refused to play on, the crowd rioted and some of the Sussex players "had the shirts ripped off their backs".
 It was said a lawsuit "will commence about the play".
 On Wednesday, 8 September, the Daily Post Boy reported that "(on 6 September) 11 of Surrey beat the 11 who about a fortnight ago beat the Duke of Richmond's men".
 This would suggest that the Duke of Richmond conceded his controversial game against Chambers' Middlesex.

 Middlesex at Lord's

-Middlesex used Lord's Old Ground when it opened in 1787, with the earliest known match on the ground being between Middlesex and an Essex XI on 31 May 1787.
+Middlesex used Lord's Old Ground when it opened in 1787, with the earliest known match on the ground being between Middlesex and Essex on 31 May 1787.
 Noted Middlesex players in the 18th century included William Fennex and Thomas Lord.